 Questioner: Do seekers need to have a personified Guru?
 Have there not been many Shaivite saints like Akka Mahadevi, Allama Mahaprabhu, and others who did not have a Guru but were devoted to Shiva or whoever else, and they still got enlightened?

-Sadhguru: I think Shiva was their devotee.
-Another thing is you cannot say they did not have a Guru, because they embraced Shiva completely.
+Sadhguru: You cannot say they did not have a Guru, because they embraced Shiva completely.
 He was a living force for them.

 Questioner: But wasn’t Shiva a living force for you too?